How much do prices differ for businesses?

 How long will it take to switch supplier?

 It takes approximately 4-6 weeks to switch suppliers and we will oversee the whole process on your behalf.
 Rest assured, your supply cannot be cut-off as a result of switching!
-We will keep you up to date at each stage and you will have the direct phone number of your advisor to ask any questions.
-Furthermore, we will also be there for you throughout the term of the contract and, significantly, offer you a renewal reminder to ensure that you always have the freedom to choose the cheapest electricity / gas option at the end date.
+Lumens Business Services will keep you up to date at each stage and you will have the direct phone number of your advisor to ask any questions.
+Furthermore, we will also be there for you throughout the term of the contract and, significantly, offer you a renewal reminder to ensure that you always have the freedom to choose the cheapest business electricity / gas option at the end date.

 What rate of VAT should I be charged for my gas or electricity?